Bringing you the

 cannibalism.

-I am so confused; we don't actually eat
+Do we actually eat

-Jesus carnally, that is His bones, tissue
+Jesus carnally, that is His bones, tissue,

 and sinews?

-I know Jesus is not consumed, that is, he
+I know Jesus is not consumed, that is, He

 is never diminished physically by our eating